Scratching Visual Transformer's Back with Uniform Attention: Additional Experiments

-Firstly, we analyze the positions of $\mlp$ and $\msa$.
+Firstly, we analyze the positions of $\mlp$ and $\msa$; we locate the modules at the end of blocks.
 Table \ref{table:pos_blocks} lists FLOPs and validation accuracy of $\mlp$ and $\msa$.
 Both $\gsmul$ and $\gshyb$ improve the top-1 accuracy regardless of positions except for the failure case of $\gshyb$ at both $\mlp$ and $\msa$ layers.
 These modules have the best top-1 accuracy at $\mlp$, consistent with our $\gs$ module.